-During the past two COVID-19 pandemic related years, we have seen need-related to the social-emotional well-being and health of our scholars.
-Social-emotional issues, in some instances, significantly impacted the student's ability to learn, experience school connectedness, and find happiness.
+Post Pandemic, Manzanita continues to experience needs related to the social-emotional well-being and health of its scholars.
+Socialemotional issues, in some instances, significantly impact the student's ability to learn, experience school connectedness, and find happiness.
 Students have faced many challenges and stressors related to coping with the impact of the pandemic.
 Underperforming groups, particularly low-income scholars, are facing exceedingly difficult circumstances and traditionally have limited access to mental health support in the community.
 In the two school years prior to the pandemic, the LEA began implementing a social emotional screener (DESSA), which was used, school-wide, to form small group behavioral sessions.
 These sessions, held with different students, focused on social-emotional lessons.
 Data was tracked regarding academic and behavioral progress.
 This data showed that underperforming scholars demonstrated greater progress when participating in DESSA small group sessions on a weekly basis.
-The LEA's decision to increase the school counselor position hours to 5 days a week will result in her ability to expand the DESSA small group program and ensure all underperforming scholars receives these services.
+The LEA's decision to increase the school counselor position hours to 5 days a week and increase her hours from 5.5 to 6.5 hours daily, will result in the ability to expand the DESSA small group program and ensure all underperforming scholars receive these services from a licensed counselor.